Clotilde Armand: Mayor of Bucharest Sector 1, 2020–2024

+The sanitation contract between Romprest and the City Hall of Sector 1 was signed in 2008, for a period of 25 years during the term of the former mayor Adrian Chiliman (2004–2015).
+Between 2016–2020, Sector 1 was led by Daniel Tudorache, previously Deputy Mayor between 2008–2011.

+During Armand's term, constant fights between her and the PSD–PNL majority in the Local Council resulted in around 1 Billion lei (200M euro) being left unspent, more than all the other Bucharest sectors combined.

+2024 local elections

+In the June 2024 local elections, the government changed the electoral law on March 8, 2024 to hold early local elections on June 9, although the mayor mandates were valid until the end of October.
+In this context, Armand lost the elections for Bucharest Sector 1 to George Tuță (PSD–PNL), former assistant to the director of spy agency SRI.
+Armand claimed that the elections in Sectors 1 and 2 were rigged by the government coalition and by the Central Electoral Bureau led by Toni Greblă, a former PSD member.

 Political positions

 Armand argues that Romania needs a change of the political class.
 She wrote an open letter to President Klaus Iohannis in which she asked the two main parties of Romania (the Social Democratic Party and the National Liberal Party, both of which have roots in the National Salvation Front) to apologize for their involvement in the June 1990 Mineriad and to remove former president Ion Iliescu and former Prime Minister Petre Roman from public life.

 Armand says she does not believe in the left–right politics paradigm, arguing that, in Romania, the money wasted due to corruption is far higher than the differences between standard left and right policies.
 Nevertheless, she considers herself, within the French political context, a person that is naturally right-wing, but that Romania currently has many people who need the help of the state and that these people, who did not adapt to the changes and are no longer useful to society, should be re-integrated.